huohuoren4/docs/python/pytest/how_to_guides/unittest.md

 Third party plugins may or may not work well, depending on the plugin and the test suite.

-## Mixing pytest fixtures into unittest.TestCase subclasses using marks
+## Mixing pytest fixtures into unittest.TestCase subclasses using marks {#mixing-pytest-fixtures-into-unittest-testcase-subclasses-using-marks}

 Running your unittest with `pytest` allows you to use its [fixture mechanism](/python/pytest/reference_guides/fixture_reference#fixtures-reference) with `unittest.TestCase` style tests.
 Assuming you have at least skimmed the pytest fixture features, let’s jump-start into an example that integrates a pytest `db_class` fixture, setting up a class-cached database object, and then reference it from a unittest-style test: